stacks-network/sbtc-docs/src/best-practices.md

 Please don't use direct I/O calls in libraries at all costs.
 You can bind direct I/O in the final application.
 Our libraries should never use direct I/O in the ideal world.
 I/O destroys deterministic behavior.
 Determinism is essential for testing and debugging because it allows us to reproduce behavior.
 If we can avoid I/O in our libraries, we can achieve 100% test coverage for them.

+Also, try to avoid using multithreading and async programming in a library, use simple synchronous functions which transform a state.
+A top level application may decide how to bind the functions together using different technique, such as a thread pool.

 ## Rust Conventions

 To use the convention over configuration principle in Rust, see [project layout](https://doc.rust-lang.org/cargo/guide/project-layout.html).